Java Party No. 3 & 4 Black & Williams Forces

 Included in No. 1 Mobile Force was the experienced engineering unit of 2/2nd, who had sailed from the Middle East to Java.
 The Japanese couldn’t believe their luck!

-They were constantly on the move with the worsening weather (wet season), unreliable food supplies, little or no medical supplies/medicines and jungle conditions.
+They were constantly on the move with the worsening weather (wet season), unreliable food supplies, little or no medical supplies/medicines and difficult jungle conditions.

 On 13 July 1943 Williams No. 1 Mobile Force moved by rail and marched to Mezali 72 km Camp.
 Here they remained until 1 September 1943.
 Next it was to Apalon 77km camp from 1 September to 11 September 1943.